Iván Zarco

 Iván Zarco Alvarez (born 8 February 1984) is a Honduran long-distance runner.
 In 2020, he competed in the men's race at the 2020 World Athletics Half Marathon Championships held in Gdynia, Poland.
-In the 2020 Tokyo Olympic Games he represented Honduras in the marathon, and finished in 76th place, the last of all competitors who reached the finish line.
+In the 2020 Tokyo Olympic Games he represented Honduras in the marathon, and finished last, in the 76th place.

 He represented Spain until the end of 2019 and, as of 1 January 2020, he represents Honduras in international competitions.
 In 2020, at the World Athletics Half Marathon Championships in Gdynia he set a Honduran national record in half-marathon, finishing the race at 1:04.08.
 Zarco made headlines in March 2021, when he was scheduled to run a marathon in Dresden but instead gave his number to the former compatriot Camilo Santiago who ran as Zarco and finished in 2:17.46, which would have been a new record of Honduras.
 Santiago was swiftly discovered and disqualified for two years; the sanction was annulled in August 2021 by the Administrative Court.
-Zarco was not sanctioned, since no obvious motive was discovered in his actions.
+Zarco was not sanctioned initially, since no obvious motive was discovered in his actions.
+In 2023, both were suspended for six months.

+On May 22, 2022, he became international again competing in the Ibero-American Athletics Championships in Alicante (Spain).
+He finished the half marathon event in the position 9 with a time of 1:10:30.

+On October 1, 2023, he participated in the Route World Championships in Riga (Latvia) in the half marathon event, managing to finish in 82nd position with a time of 1:09:07.

+On March 30, 2024, he competed at the World Cross Country Championships in Belgrade, Serbia.
+He achieved a time of 35:01 and arrived in 93rd position.